discourse/discourse_docker/image/README.md

 All of the dependencies for running Discourse.
 This includes runit, postgres, nginx, ruby, imagemagick, etc.  It also includes the creation of the "discourse" user and `/var/www` directory.

-This image has the following tag varieties:
+This image has the following tag variants:

 #### runtime-deps
 Runtime dependencies only.